yutanagano/tcrlm/README.md

 where `<config_path>` is just the location of where the json file is.

-An example of what a config should look like is given in `example_config.json`.
+An example of what a config should look like is given in the directory `example_configs`.